USS Marcus Island: Okinawa

-Postwar
+Post-war

-At Alameda, Marcus Island was assigned to the Operation Magic Carpet fleet, which repatriated U.S. servicemen from throughout the Pacific.
-Her first Magic Carpet trip went to Okinawa, making stops at Pearl Harbor and Guam, arriving in San Francisco on 24 October.
-For the rest of 1945, she conducted more Magic Carpet runs to Guam and Pearl Harbor.
+Leaving Alameda on 25 August, Marcus Island was assigned to the Operation Magic Carpet fleet, which repatriated U.S. servicemen from throughout the Pacific.
+At Pearl Harbor, her hangar deck was converted into passenger accommodations, and with a reduction in the ship's crew, she had the capacity to berth 1,053 passengers.
+With the conversion complete, she transported an air squadron to Guam before proceeding to Okinawa, arriving on 28 September.
+There, she embarked returning troops and delivered them to San Francisco on 24 October.
+She then completed additional Magic Carpet runs to Guam and Pearl Harbor.